Introduction

 Many websites and applications require databases to store and manage large sets of information.
 MySQL and MariaDB are popular database management systems because of their flexibility, power, and ubiquity.

 For many users, managing databases is difficult from the command line.
-For those who prefer to use a web interface, phpMyAdmin is a great alternative to command driven management.
+For those who prefer to use a web interface,

 In this guide, we will cover how to install and configure phpMyAdmin on a CentOS 6.4 VPS.
 The procedure should be fairly similar for other versions.